AJFaraday/Thud/docs/challenge.md

 neighbours contain a dwarf.
 Whenever a troll moves, it kills all dwarves on or adjacent to it's destination space.

+It is not permitted for a troll to land directly on a dwarf by either walk or shove moves.

 Each dwarf killed reduces the dwarves score by 1 point.

 ## Scores